Religious Formation at St. Raphael Catholic School

 Our students attend Mass every Friday unless there is a Holy Day of Obligation in which we will attend Mass on that day.
 Grade levels second to eighth are given the opportunity to lector, bring up the gifts and usher a Mass twice a year.
 The eighth grade students attend a special Mass in their honor as part of their graduation.

-Every year the students from Pre-kindergarten to third grade present an Advent Program and the students from fifth grade to eighth grade present the Lenten Program.
+Every year the students from Pre-kindergarten to third grade present an Advent Program and the students from fourth grade to eighth grade present the Lenten Program.
 The fifth graders crown the Blessed Mother in May with one student from each grade level participating in this beautiful ceremony.

 Our students participate in community service all during the year to help those in need.
 Each grade level will pick an organization and collect what is needed for that organization.
 We also have school wide community service.